MusikAnimal/pageviews/CONTRIBUTING.md

 1. Run `./node_modules/.bin/gulp` to watch the javascripts, stylesheets and views and automatically recompile when new changes are saved.

-1. Go to the public directory for the desired app (e.g. `cd public_html/pageviews`) and start the server with `php -S localhost:8000`.
+1. Go to the public directory (`cd public_html`) and start the server with `php -S localhost:8000`.

-You should be up and running at http://localhost:8000.
-Unfortunately, after the [toolforge.org migration](https://phabricator.wikimedia.org/T251684), you can no longer access the individual apps via subpath.
-Some links are hard-coded to Toolforge due to this same caveat.
-Eventually a Docker container will be used for development that will mimic the Toolforge environment without needing any hard-coded links.
+You should be able to access each application as a subpath of localhost:8000, e.g. http://localhost:8000/pageviews.

 ## Code walkthrough
 JavaScript is written in ES6+ where possible, and transpiled to ES5 with [Babel](https://babeljs.io/).